openshift/enhancements/enhancements/management-workload-partitioning.md

 pool.
 There are two issues with that approach:

 1. There are no RBAC restrictions on selecting the priority for a pod.
-We could mitigate that by still using the namespace label to opt-in.
+We could mitigate that by still using the namespace annotation to opt-in.
 2. By not requiring opt-in, we make it harder for component authors to predict and understand how their code is run.
 The pods created from deployments managed by operators would not match the deployment